 There was not a gas safe certification available at the time of our inspection.
 Due to the potential of serious harm and injury resulting from a gas fault or carbon monoxide poisoning, the condition report has been scored as a three.
 The score is to emphasise the importance of obtaining a current gas safe certificate.
-All gas-enabled appliances and all gas fittings must be checked by a registered gas safe engineer before the exchange of contracts.
-A gas safe engineer can also provide a condition report of the remaining service life to the system and provide costings for any remedial works, prior to the exchange of contracts.
+All gas-enabled appliances and all gas fittings must be checked.

+A competent person can also provide a condition report of the remaining service life to the system and provide costings for any remedial works, prior to the exchange of contracts.